gokhanarkan/nestscore/README.md

 ## Data Privacy

 All property data is stored locally in your browser's IndexedDB.
 No data is sent to external servers (except postcode validation requests to Postcodes.io and map tile requests to OpenStreetMap).

+## Sharing

+NestScore supports sharing properties and settings without any server infrastructure.
+The share mechanism works by:

+1. Serialising the data to JSON
+2. Compressing it with pako (deflate)
+3. Encoding as URL-safe base64
+4. Embedding in the URL as a query parameter

+Recipients open the link and can import the data directly into their own NestScore instance.
+For convenience, a QR code is also generated (data permitting) for easy mobile sharing.

+This approach keeps everything client-side whilst still enabling collaboration between partners, friends, or estate agents.

 ## Scripts